SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 Java version is optional and off by default.

 Requires the JavaSpiNNaker repository.

-### Current Dec 2018 situation
-The Java version is still under development and requires you to use the extractor2 branch
-1. DataSpecification
-1. PACMAN
-1. SpiNNFrontEndCommon
-1. sPyNNaker
-1. SpiNNakerGraphFrontEnd
-1. JavaSpiNNaker

 You will be required to build the jar file required.